+Module A: Cloud Foundation is required for multiple Azure specializations.
+To complete Module A, Cloud Foundation, the partner needs to pass all controls in Module A by providing the specified evidence.
 Module A: The Cloud Foundation evaluates the use of a consistent methodology and process for Azure adoption that is aligned with customers' expected outcomes, spanning the entire cloud adoption lifecycle.
 Module A is part of the Module B specialization audit package, and as a requirement must be renewed by audit for all Azure specializations.

-To complete or renew Module A, the partner needs to pass all controls in Module A by providing the specified evidence or providing evidence of a recent (within two years) Module A+B Pass result.
+To complete or renew Module A, the partner needs to pass all controls in Module A by providing the specified evidence or provide evidence of a recent (within two years) Module A+B Pass result.
 The relevant date for each partner is the Module B Anniversary Date (AD) shown in Partner Center.